 Applications (Level 4) for systems larger than Level 2 or 3, on either a spot network or an area grid network will be reviewed by our engineering team.
 A photovoltaic system should not cause inadvertent network protector operations and may require additional monitoring or controls, such as reverse power relays to insure proper network protector operations.

 Click here to access a searchable version of the Hosting Capacity map for underground network distribution feeders.
 Type an address into the search box to locate a specific location.

 The technological, legal, and regulatory considerations that apply to interconnection of solar generation and other distributed energy resources are complex and constantly evolving.
-To the best of Pepco Holdings' knowledge, the information presented on this map was accurate in all material respects as of June 2018.
+To the best of Pepco Holdings' knowledge, the information presented on this map was accurate in all material respects as of September 2018.
 However, Pepco Holdings, Atlantic City Electric, Delmarva Power, Pepco, and their affiliates cannot guaranty the accuracy of the information found on this map.
 Please seek appropriate technical, operational, financial, and legal advice before proceeding.
 NOTE: The hosting capacity of the secondary network was published June 2017 and has not and is not currently able to be updated.

 Hosting Capacity computed with EDD software.